MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 In general, if one policy setting is configured to turn on a specific connected experience while at the same time another policy setting is configured to turn off that type of connected experience, then that specific connected experience is turned off for your users.

-## Privacy related changes to the Office UI
+## Privacy-related changes to the Office UI

 There are some changes to the user interface (UI) of Microsoft 365 Apps for enterprise related to privacy that your users might notice and ask about.
 These changes are a direct result of the new privacy controls and policy settings available starting in Version 1904.